Current Programmes 21/22

 Type: Curriculum, Extra-curriculum

 An insightful dance workshop aimed at years 5 & 6 combining Dance and Solar Science.
 Themes include Space/Planets, Orbits/Axis, Magnets and Magnetic Forces.
-Choose a strand that fits in to your science curriculum and learn through physicality and dance.
-Bespoke workshops provided depending on year group and workshop length.
+Schools chose a strand that fitted their science curriculum and learnt through physicality and dance.
+Workshops developed depending on year group and workshop length.

 Suitable for Primary Schools – KS1 & KS2: Years 5 & 6